 Chef and cookbook author Diane Brown loves to spend a Sunday visiting the fishmonger and cooking up the catch of the day.
 One of her favorite things to make is this recipe for cockles, mussels and clams, because it’s a one-pot dish.
 The liquid inside the shellfish helps flavor the sauce and the vegetables.
+(When shellfish cook, they release flavorful, briny liquids.)
 And because it all cooks together, there’s less to clean up.

 This recipe features some of the most aphrodisiac gifts of the sea.
-Mussels, clams and cockles, all believed to help raise sexual hormone levels.
+Mussels, clams and cockles are all believed to help raise sexual hormone levels.
+(Learn more about the scientific study that shed light on the aphrodisiac potential of shellfish.)
 Whether your Sunday plans involve a night of passion or not, paired with a glass of crisp, white wine, this dish will an unforgettable end to any weekend.

 What are cockles?